UofA-EEE-LAUS/3D-scanning-environment-detection/README.md

 velocity, and magnetic field are obtained from the IMU.
 This information is then fused with a complementray filter.
 The distance to object will then be passed through a filter to obtain a more appropriate reading.
 All of this data will be packaged together to be sent as environmental data to be used by other modules.

 # Scanning Elements
+Main File (Main.py):

-IMU and Distance Fusion
+-IMU and Distance Fusion

-Transmission from Raspberry Pi to Matlab / Simulink
+-Transmission from Raspberry Pi to Matlab / Simulink

 Receive transmission from Raspberry Pi to Matlab